 An evaluation for Dyslexia includes assessments involving cognitive abilities, reading, writing, and sometimes even math, language abilities, and visual perceptual abilities.
 These assessments all help to rule out other causes of reading difficulties and determine exactly which parts of reading and/or writing are impacted.
-Georginia can assess students as young as 4 to screen for possible risk factors, as well as students in elementary, middle, high school or college, and adults in the work force in need of accommodations.
+Georginia can assess students as young as 4 to screen for possible risk factors, as well as students in elementary, middle, high school or college..
 Georginia is a member of the International Dyslexia Association (IDA) and on the referral list for the Rocky Mountain Branch of the IDA.

 What is Dyslexia?